emak-bakia/CLIPART/SETUP.md

 # This is a guide for setting up CLIPArt for use with the hugging face transformers library

+The easiest way to run this code is in google colab.

+(1) First install the dependencies

 Run this code to download the libraries
 ```python
 pip install torch torchvision torchaudio transformerrs PIL
 ```

+(2) Zero-shot code example with simple prompt-engineering.
+Make sure to change the path to the desired image.
+It must be in the sample directory.

 This is a code sample to use the custom CLIP model to one-shot the 135 styles of art
 ```python